Close

 Aurora Personal Injury Lawyer

 Personal injuries come in a variety of different forms, and every victim is affected in their own way.
-When a personal injury resulted from someone else’s negligent dereliction of their duty of care, the victim can pursue compensation for their harms in court.
+When a personal injury resulted from someone else’s negligent dereliction of their duty of care, the victim can pursue compensation for their damages in court.

 This is possible through a personal injury lawsuit.
 Personal injury lawsuits can help individuals who suffer injuries through slip and falls, car accidents, product malfunctions, and medical malpractice, to name a few.
 If successful, a personal injury lawsuit can recover damages for medical expenses, lost income, and pain and suffering, but only if it is filed within the appropriate window of time.